-Body (also fullness, backbone, substance) refers to the alcohol content and the overall extract of a wine in the context of a wine approach.
+Body (also fullness, backbone, substance) is understood to mean the alcohol content and the overall extract of a wine in the context of a wine evaluation or wine approach.
 The term structure is to be understood even more comprehensively.
 Similar terms are character and texture.
-However, the term "body" alone, without adjectives, does not say anything about the balance of the two components or the quality of the wine.
+However, the term "body" alone, without adjectives, does not say anything about the balance of the two components or the wine quality.
 A full-bodied wine has a high alcohol content (from at least about 12% vol.) and a large proportion of aromatic substances or total extract.
 This is also described with the terms "backbone", "full-bodied", "powerful" or "plump".
 Related terms are balanced, extract-rich, powerful, heavy, vinous and bulky.
 A negative, inharmonious expression is fattening; a wine with too little body is thin, hollow and watery.
-On the other hand, slender is a positive paraphrase for a less full-bodied wine.
+On the other hand, slender is a positive paraphrase for a wine that is less full-bodied.

 The glossary is a monumental achievement and one of the most important contributions to wine knowledge.
 Of all the encyclopaedias I use on the subject of wine, it is by far the most important.
 That was the case ten years ago and it hasn't changed since.Andreas Essl